U.S.-China summit ends with signals of progress in defusing trade war

 At the same time, Trump again raised with Xi his concern about the synthetic opioid fentanyl being sent from China to the United States, urging the Chinese leader to place it in a “restricted category” of drugs that would criminalize it.

-The talks between Trump and Xi were widely seen as the most important meeting of U.S. and Chinese leaders in years.

-Afterwards, the editor of a major Chinese state-run newspaper also had a positive assessment of the outcome.

-Earlier on Saturday, the leaders of all the world’s top economies called for reforms to the crisis-stricken World Trade Organization in a final statement from their summit.
+Earlier on Saturday, the leaders of all the world’s top economies called for reforms to the crisis-stricken WTO in a final statement from their summit.

 Officials expressed relief that agreement on the summit communique was reached after negotiators worked through the night to overcome differences over language on climate change.